Stain Treatment 101: Hot or Cold Water?

 As soon as that stain hits the fabric, the countdown is on.
 If the stain dries, you might as well make it your dedicated hot dog-eating smock.
 The most important step is to take off that shirt and get it in water as soon as possible.
 But not just any water.
 Choosing between hot and cold is the difference between stain removal and permanent stain setting.

-Should I Soak the Stain In Hot or Cold Water?
+Should I Use Hot or Cold Water for White Clothes?

 Take a minute to study our cheat sheet below.
 Or better yet, print it out and post it in your laundry room!